Register now - the program starts on MONDAY, AUGUST 3rd!

 Sign Up for Meaning Makers

-The cost to participants for each Meaning Makers retreat is $200 per retreat, which covers lodging, food and transportation to the retreat from San Antonio airport.
-Through the generosity of our donors, need-based financial assistance and travel subsidies for flights are available.
+The cost to participants for this year's Meaning Makers retreat and program is on a self-determined sliding scale, with a recommended donation of $50.
 We intend to keep this program as affordable as possible for all participants.